marcomq/nimview/README.md

 ### Why Vue?
 I used to work with React and Redux during some previous job.
 I really liked the advantage of using modules and using webpack, but I didn't like the verbosity of React or writing map-reducers for Redux.
 Even if it solved some major problems of Javascript development, it felt like a major step back when comparing to the simplicity of jQuery.
 In fact, I just wanted to have some template engine with some little reactivity helpers.
 Svelte was really close, but I had issues made it running on Webview.
 Vue.js was the next candidate.
 I'm still new to Vue, there are probably a lot of people out there who are much better in Vue.js.

+### Can I use some other JS library
+Sure.
+The main logic is in main.nim and ui/src/nimCall.js.
+Make sure to include nimCall.js either in your JS library or as HTML include.

 ### Why not Electron?
 Electron is a great Framework and it was also an inspiration to this helper here.
 However, using C++ Code is quite complicate as it requires WebAssemply and the output binary is usually more than 100 MB.